 If you don’t enroll in Medicare Part D when you’re first eligible and there’s a continuous period of 63 days or more—and you don’t have creditable coverage through an employer-provided plan—you may have to pay a penalty.
 For each month you delay, you may pay an additional 1% of the average premium per month on top of your regular plan premium as long as you are enrolled in a Part D plan.
 View the Creditable Coverage and Late Enrollment Penalty page on the Centers for Medicare & Medicaid Services (CMS) website.

 The government subsidizes prescription drug costs for members with limited incomes.
 People with limited incomes may qualify for Extra Help to pay for their prescription drug costs.
 If eligible, Medicare could pay for up to 100% of drug costs including monthly prescription drug premiums, annual deductibles, and coinsurance.
 Additionally, those who qualify will not be subject to the coverage gap or a late enrollment penalty.
 Many people are eligible for these savings and don't know it.
-For more information about this extra help, see the LIS Premium Summary Table, contact your local Social Security office, or call 800-MEDICARE (800-633-4227), 24 hours per day, 7 days per week.
+For more information about this extra help, see the LIS Premium Summary Table, in the 2020 and 2021 resources above, contact your local Social Security office, or call 800-MEDICARE (800-633-4227), 24 hours per day, 7 days per week.
 TTY/TTD users should call 877-486-2048 (TTY/TDD: 711).

 CMS created the Best Available Evidence (BAE) policy in 2006.
 This policy requires sponsors to establish the appropriate cost-sharing for low-income beneficiaries when presented with evidence that the beneficiary's information is not accurate in CMS's systems.
 View the CMS Best Available Evidence Policy Information on the CMS website.